Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 In the preceding discussion we have assumed that we the covariance matrix :math:`\Sigma` was explicitly given.
 In many cases, however, the covariance is naturally given through a *factor model*.
-Mathematically this means that a decomposition
+Mathematically this means that a decompopsition

+at hand such that the covariance matrix decomposes as

 .. math::

     \begin{align*}
-    \Sigma = F_1 F_1^T + F_2 F_2^T + \cdots + F_l F_l^T
+    \Sigma = B K B^T + \mbox{diag}(d)
     \end{align*}

-is known.
+where

+* :math:`B` is a n-by-k matrix of factor exposures (or "betas", or "factor loadings"),
+* :math:`K` is the k-by-k covariance matrix of the factor return rates,
+* :math:`d` is the vector of idiosyncratic risk for each asset,

+and :math:`\mbox{diag}(d)` denotes the n-by-n diagonal matrix having diagonal values :math:`d`.

 Examples for this are single- or multi-factor models that divide the individual covariances into a general market movement, and an idiosyncratic risk component for each asset.
-See `Efficient frontier(s) with cardinality constraints`_ for an example.
+Also CAPM priors and risk factors obtained from principal component analysis can be phrased in this form.
+See `Efficient frontier(s) with cardinality constraints`_ for an example for a synthetic multi-factor model..

-Rather than computing the covariance matrix explcitly from the decomposition, it is adivised to input the individual factor matrices directly through the ``cov_factors`` keyword argurment as in the following example, which mimicks a single-factor model:
+Rather than computing the covariance matrix explcitly from the decomposition, it is adivised for performance and accuracy reasons to input the individual factor matrices directly through the ``cov_factors`` keyword argurment as in the following example, which mimicks a single-factor model:

 .. testcode:: mod